ppwwyyxx/hexo-tag-vimhighlight/README.md

 ![demo](demo.jpg)

 From the image above, we see that highlight.js cannot recognize C++ keywords "struct", "static";
-it also cannot recognize STL functions "forward" and "get".
+it also fails to recognize STL functions "forward" and "get".
 All of these can be handled correctly by vim.

-See [this page](http://ppwwyyxx.com/2013/Explode-Tuple-in-C++11/) for more samples.
+See [this page](http://ppwwyyxx.com/blog/2013/Explode-Tuple-in-C++11/) for more samples.
 Note that the actual appearance depends on how you config your vim.

 ## Installation